 “Put them in bed late,” he said.
 “It creates a drive to sleep."

-Paruthi said keeping the room dark the entire time a child is sleeping and maintaining a temperature between 65 and 72 degrees will help, too.
+Keeping the room dark the entire time a child is sleeping and maintaining a temperature between 65 and 72 degrees will help, too, said Dr. Shalini Paruthi, co-director of the St. Luke's Sleep Medicine and Research Center in Chesterfield, Missouri.

 "Cooler temperatures do help people fall asleep faster," she said.
 "Make sure the room is nice and dark, quiet, cool and comfortable."